JulianSerio/JulianSerio/README.md

 ### Hi there 👋

-I'm Julian from Argentina, and these are some of my skills:
+Hey there!
+I'm Julian, hailing from Argentina, and here are some of my skills:

 - 💻 **Android Studio**
 - ☕️ **Java**
 - 🧠 **Critical Thinking**
 - 💡 **Decision Making and Problem-Solving Skills**

-I'm all set to bring in my expertise! 😊
+Currently, I'm studying Computer Science and ready to contribute with my expertise! 😊